razem-io/ha-bayrol-cloud/README.md

 1. Go to Settings -> Devices & Services
 2. Click "Add Integration"
-3. Search for "Bayrol Pool Controller"
+3. Search for "Bayrol Cloud"
 4. Enter your credentials:
    - Username (Email address used for Bayrol Pool Access)
    - Password